Skip to content

 Cut 4: The buyer has a demo call.
 The AE is impressive.
 But she mentions “our implementation typically takes 4-6 weeks.”
 The website says “average implementation: 30 days.”
 The proposal the buyer later receives says “estimated implementation: 6-8 weeks.”
 Three different answers to the same question, from the same company, within a two-week span.

 Cut 5: The buyer’s procurement team does reference checks.
 One reference raves.
-Another says “the product is great but the onboarding was rough.”
-The AE had never mentioned that onboarding was an area they’d improved - which means the buyer doesn’t know if the problem has been fixed or just hasn’t been surfaced.
+Another says “the product is great but the onboarding was rough.” onboarding was an area they had improved, so the buyer cannot know if the problem has been fixed or ignored.

 Five small cuts.
 None of them fatal.
 The buyer can’t even articulate what’s bothering her.
 If you asked her directly, she’d say “I have a few concerns” or “we’re still evaluating.”
 The real story is that her brain has processed five data points that all point in the same direction: this company’s information isn’t fully reliable.

-Research from Edelman’s B2B Trust Barometer shows that trust is built through consistency, not individual interactions - and that 49% of B2B buyers report abandoning a purchase after encountering “conflicting or inconsistent messages from different parts of the same organization” (Edelman, 2024).
+trust is built through consistency, not individual interactions.
+49% of B2B buyers report abandoning a purchase after encountering conflicting messages.

 Why Small Inconsistencies Are More Damaging Than Big Ones